MuJoCoUni Paper

 #Acknowledgments

 We thank Apple and AMD for providing hardware platforms for development and evaluation, and for assisting with platform adaptation.
+We are also sincerely grateful to the mjlab team for open-sourcing their excellent work, whose engineering practices provided valuable reference for this project.
 We also thank early users of UniLab and the students in Tsinghua University's Spring 2026 Deep Reinforcement Learning course for their use and feedback.

 #References